cocotb/cocotb/docs/source/glossary.rst

    VPI
       The Verilog Procedural Interface, an application-programming interface to (System)Verilog tools.
       Its original name was "PLI 2.0".

+   time step
+      A single point in simulated time, comprised of a series of one or more :term:`evaluation cycles <evaluation cycle>`.

+   evaluation cycle
+      One iteration of the evaluation loop in a :term:`time step`.
+      Occurs when HDL or cocotb code is executed in reaction to events, such as simulated time advancing or signal or variable values changing.
+      The executed code tends to create more events, leading to the next evaluation cycle.

    inertial deposit
       :term:`Depositing <deposit>` a value on a signal or variable at the end of the current delta cycle.